 3. Complete a Full Frontier Declaration and pay duty and other charges, if necessary, on TSS

-5. Move goods to Northern Ireland
+5. Move goods to NI

 There is a visualisation of the TSS Full Frontier Journey below.
 Note: Full Frontier Declarations may also be submitted after the goods movement for air and maritime journeys.
 See the Full Frontier Declaration: Step-by-step guide for full details.